akaBaytar/tech-people/src/content/articles/guardian-of-the-digital-realm.md

 image: 'blog2.png'
 tags: ['code', 'security', 'tech']
 slug: guardian-of-the-digital-realm-web-security
+desc: In the ever-evolving world of mobile technology, Samsung has consistently delivered cutting-edge devices that redefine the way we experience the digital world.
+If you're looking to elevate your mobile experience in 2024, here's why Samsung should be at the top of your list.
 ---

-In today's interconnected world, where data breaches and cyber threats are on the rise, web security has become paramount.
-As the guardians of the digital realm, it's our responsibility to protect sensitive information, maintain user trust, and ensure the integrity of online systems.
-Let's dive into the world of web security and explore the key principles that every developer should embrace.

 ## **1. Authentication and Authorization**